mitre/pickled-canary/README.md

 of possible "expected" tokens.
 These "expected" tokens are limited to the tokens which are valid in this position within the current instruction.

-We have modified Ghidra's instruction parser to think that a Pickled Canary "wildcard" tokens match all the "expected" tokens for the step where they are encountered.
+We have worked with the Ghidra team to modify Ghidra's instruction parser to think that a Pickled Canary "wildcard" token matches all the "expected" tokens for the step where they are encountered.
 This means a single Pickled Canary wildcard matches a single token.

 To get an idea of what a token is Ghidra's autocompleter can be consulted.
 To manually exercise the autocompleter: right-click on an instruction and choose